 You can make a valid living trust online, quickly and easily, with Nolo's Quicken Willmaker & Trust.

 After a revocable living trust is created, little day-to-day record keeping is required.
 Just be sure to do the required paperwork whenever you transfer property to or from the trust.
 That shouldn't be difficult.

 EXAMPLE: Monica and David Fielding put their house in a living trust to avoid probate, but later decide to sell it.
 In the real estate contract and deed transferring ownership to the new owners, Monica and David sign their names "as trustees of the Monica and David Fielding Revocable Living Trust."

 No separate income tax records or returns are necessary as long as you are both the grantor and the trustee.
 (IRS Reg. § 1.671-4.)
 Income from property in the living trust must be reported on your personal income tax return; you don't have to file a separate tax return for the trust.

 When you die, the person you named in the trust document to take over—called the successor trustee—transfers ownership of trust property to the people you want to get it.
 In most cases, the successor trustee can handle the whole thing in a few weeks with some simple paperwork.
 No probate court proceedings are required.

 Making a living trust takes about the same amount of time and is only a little more complicated than making a will.
 If your circumstances aren't complicated and you are willing to invest a few hours of your time using an estate planning book or software, you can create a valid, effective trust document.
 For more information, see Making a Living Trust: Are Lawyers Optional?

 To create your own living trust, use one of Nolo's living trust products:

-Each of these products gives you everything you need to make your own living trust, with plenty of help and legal information along the way.
+Both of these products give you everything you need to make your own living trust, with plenty of help and legal information along the way.